How it all began: aerospace meets EDC

 Young Tres Clements at Cal Poly University as a Manufacture Engineering student in San Luis Obispo, CaliforniaTres machining in 2006

 That’s when things got interesting.
 Our engineering projects follow a design–build–test–fly cycle, and during the design or test phases, the machines would sit idle.
-The solution?
-We became our own best customer.
-We launched Aerocrafted products to design and manufacture the kinds of tools we wanted for ourselves—high-quality, precision-machined EDC gear that’s made right here in our hangar.
+Rather than let that capability sit unused, we started making the tools we wanted for ourselves: high-quality, precision-machined EDC gear using the same materials we rely on for aerospace parts.
 It kept the machines busy and gave us complete flexibility.
 If we needed to interrupt a run of pens or carabiners to machine a prototype fuel fitting or an airframe bracket, we could.

 Tres Clements after flying Burt Rutan's Boomerang in Mojave with Burt Rutan and Mike Melvill in 2010Tres' first Boomerang flight with Burt Rutan and Mike Melvill, 2010

-Today, Aerocrafted is still just that: a blend of aerospace engineers and machinists building flight hardware during the day and refining pocket tools in the evening.
-It’s not a gimmick.
-The titanium knife in your hand might’ve been made on the same CNC that cut a part for a high-performance aircraft just days earlier.
+Today, Aerocrafted is a blend of aerospace engineers and machinists building flight hardware and machining everyday carry tools under the same roof.
+The titanium knife in your hand was made by the same machinists using the same equipment used to make aircraft components just days earlier.